claws-lab/awesome-GNN-social-recsys/README.md

 This is illustrated in the diagram shown below, as it forms a user-item bipartite graph along with a relational graph induced by the social network.

 Over the past few years, Graph Neural Networks (GNNs) have emerged as the standard way to encode graphs.

-In this survey, we have included over 80 papers that use Graph Neural Network for the task of social recommendation.
+This repo, which accompanies our [survey on the topic](https://arxiv.org/abs/2212.04481), inludes over 80 papers that use Graph Neural Network for the task of social recommendation.

-We thus provide novel taxonomies to categorize these papers based on inputs, input representations, architectures (both encoders and decoders), and loss functions.
+You may refer to the survey for novel taxonomies to categorize these papers based on inputs, input representations, architectures (both encoders and decoders), and loss functions.

-Here, we list these papers along with their venues and paper links.
-For more details, please refer to our full paper available on [arxiv](https://arxiv.org/abs/2212.04481).

 ## Citation
 > @article{sharma2021task,\